Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/Lab-13-Implement and Use Information Barriers.md

 1. Once the policy is applied, the **Status** will update from **NotStarted** to **Completed**.

     ![](../media/lab13-image29.png)

+### Task 4:  Assess Information Barriers functionality within Microsoft Teams.

+In this task you'll

+1. From the start menu type and select **Teams** and login with following credential

+   * Email/Username: <inject key="AzureAdUserEmail"></inject>

+   * Password: <inject key="AzureAdUserPassword"></inject>

+1. After Login to Microsoft teams search and try send some message to **John doe**.
+1. Note that the message is failing; this is due to the Information Barrier policy we implemented, which restricts users from sending messages or documents from the HR department to the finance department.

+1. Sign out as odl user and  Login as **John doe** to Microsoft teams

+1. Search and attempt send a message to **ODL user** and observe that the Information Barrier policy is preventing users from sending messages from the Finance department to the HR department.

 Microsoft Purview Information Barriers enable you to create policies to keep people or groups from communicating with one another (when there's no business need for them to do so, or a regulatory reason to block them from doing so), and it also allows you to set policies relating to things like lookups and eDiscovery (covered below).